The Religion of China: Patrimonialism, officialdom and literati

 Unlike eternally divided Europe, China saw early unification and establishment of imperial government with a centralized officialdom.
+This unification, achieved under the Qin dynasty (221–206 BCE), laid the foundation for a bureaucratic system that would endure for over two millennia, shaping the political and social fabric of Chinese civilization.
 Relatively peaceful centuries in the first centuries of Chinese history meant that military never gained significant authority when the power structure was being formed.
 This meant that the focus of struggle for political power turned from the distribution of land to the distribution of offices, which with their fees and taxes were the most prominent source of income for the holder.
+The imperial examination system, established during the Sui and Tang dynasties, further institutionalized this shift by selecting officials based on Confucian scholarship rather than aristocratic lineage or military prowess.
 The state depended on the services of those freely removable and non-hereditary officials, rather than on the service of military (knights), like in Europe.
 The officialdom nonetheless had significant powers, and its vested interests were in preserving the status quo, opposing any reforms or changes, particularly on a governmental level.

 For the members of the officialdom, it was their rank, or status, which was of prime importance.
 The 'superior' man (literati) should stay away from the pursuit of wealth (though not from the wealth itself).
 Therefore, becoming a civil servant was preferred to becoming a businessman and granted a much higher status class.
 Literati did not care about the wealth, although they could and did care about their status.
 As Weber wrote:

 Religious organization and the Confucian orthodoxy

 Chinese civilization had no religious prophecy nor a powerful priesthood social class.
 The emperor was the high priest of the state religion and the supreme ruler.
 Weber emphasized that Confucianism tolerated the simultaneous existence of many popular cults and made no effort to organize them as part of a religious doctrine, while nonetheless curtailing the political ambitions of their priests.
 Instead it taught adjustment to the world.

 This forms a sharp contrast with medieval Europe, where the Church was often able to superimpose its will over those of secular rulers, and where the same, singular religion was the religion of rulers, nobility and the common folk.
+In Europe, the Catholic Church wielded significant political and spiritual authority, often challenging the power of kings and emperors, while in China, religious authority was subordinated to the imperial state.
+The Chinese model of governance, with its integration of religious and political authority under the emperor, created a system where religion served the state rather than competing with it.